 Mission San Miguel is one of California's historical and cultural treasures.
-The beautiful old mission building, whose foundations were laid nearly 200 years ago, is a precious part of our spiritual heritage, with a story that is integral to California's history.
+The beautiful old adobe building, whose foundations were laid more than 200 years ago, is a precious part of our heritage, with a story that is integral to California's history.

-Following Mexico's move to independence, mission life began to change.
-Mission San Miguel was secularized in 1834 and put under the control of a civilian administrator and at the time, there were only 30 Indians left at the mission.
-With the exile of the Spanish Franciscans, the Salinan people had left Mission San Miguel for their ancestral homelands throughout the Central Coast.
+Following Mexico's move to independence, Mission San Miguel was secularized in 1834 and put under the control of a civilian administrator.
+With the exile of the Spanish Franciscans, the Salinan People left the mission for their ancestral homelands.

-On July 4, 1846, Petronillo Rios and William Reed took possession of the mission Buildings and the Reed family occupied the recently abandoned mission.
-Following the murder of 11 Reed family members and household staff, the mission rooms were converted to commercial stores such as, a hotel, saloon, and retail shops.
+On July 4, 1846, Petronillo Rios and William Reed took possession of the mission and the Reed family occupied the recently abandoned buildings.
+After the 1848 murder of the Reed family members and their household staff, the mission rooms were converted to commercial stores such as a hotel, a saloon, and retail shops.

-President Buchanan returned the mission buildings and surrounding property to the Catholic Church in 1859.
-A resident priest was assigned to Mission San Miguel in 1878 and the mission parish was established.
+United States President Buchanan returned the mission buildings and the surrounding property to the Catholic Church in 1859.
+In 1878 a diocesan priest was assigned and the Parish of San Miguel was established.

-In 2005, the Gift Shop was reopened and then on December 22nd, 2006 at 11:15:56 am - the same day and time of the earthquake three years prior, the museum, housed in the old convento, reopened.
-This was followed by the reopening of the Parish offices.
-On the Feast Day of St. Michael the Archangel, September 29, 2009, a dedication ceremony and mass was held in the church, followed by a public ceremony on October 2, 2009 at 10:00 am, marking its grand reopening, along with the cemetery.
-In January of 2011 the retreat center was completed and in October of 2011, the Friar's kitchen and dining room were completed.
+In 2005, the Mission Gift Shop was reopened, and then on December 22, 2006 - the same day and time as the earthquake three years earlier - the Museum reopened.
+This was followed by reopening of the parish offices.
+On the Feast Day of St. Michael the Archangel on September 29, 2009, a dedication Mass was celebrated in the church and three days later a public ceremony was held to mark the church's reopening.

-The church's appearance today is much the same as when it was founded.
+The church's appearance today is much the same as when it was built.
 The inside of the church has never been repainted.
-The pictures and colors you see are the originals that were created and painted by Indian artisans under the direction of Esteban Munras.
-The Mission is once again a thriving parish and continues to be a novitiate training facility.
+The wall frescos are the originals that were painted by Salinan artists under the direction of Esteban Munras.

 Please visit our Photo Archives to view some original photographs of Mission San Miguel from the Library of Congress.